joelouthan/Theologicus/src/doctrine-christ-saves/06-the-power-of-god.md

 >Luke 1:52 he has toppled the mighty from their thrones and exalted the lowly.

 >Acts 13:17 The God of this people Israel chose our ancestors, made the people prosper during their stay in the land of Egypt, and led them out of it with a mighty arm.

+>Romans 1:15–17 So I am eager to preach the gospel to you also who are in Rome.
+For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.
+For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.

 >Ephesians 1:19 and what is the immeasurable greatness of his power toward us who believe, according to the mighty working of his strength.